Henri Nouwen: L'Arche

 Nouwen's spirituality was greatly influenced by his friendship with Jean Vanier.
 The two men met while Nouwen was teaching at Harvard.
 Vanier sensed how lost Nouwen was feeling and invited him to visit Trosly-Breuil.
 Nouwen visited Vanier at the French community, the first in the L'Arche network, twice before returning in 1985 for a nine-month residency.
 The stay helped Nouwen find a purpose that had been missing.
 As Robert A. Jonas explains: "Henri had always wondered what a Eucharistically centered community would be like, and now he had found one at L'Arche."

 During Nouwen's time in France he traveled to Toronto, Ontario, to officiate at a wedding and sought permission to stay for a week at L'Arche Daybreak in Richmond Hill.
 While there a core member named Raymond was hit by a car and left in critical condition.
 Nouwen provided spiritual guidance to the community and Raymond’s family, ultimately helping to reconcile the community and the family, who partially blamed Daybreak for Raymond's injuries.
 Nouwen's intervention had such an impact that the Daybreak members asked him to serve as their pastor.
 Nouwen accepted and moved in the fall of 1986 to L'Arche Daybreak, where he would spend the last ten years of his life.

-While at Daybreak Nouwen was paired with Adam Arnett, a core member at L'Arche Daybreak with profound developmental disabilities."It is I, not Adam, who gets the main benefit from our friendship," Nouwen insisted.
+While at Daybreak Nouwen was paired with Adam Arnett, a core member at L'Arche Daybreak with profound developmental disabilities.
+"It is I, not Adam, who gets the main benefit from our friendship," Nouwen insisted.
 Nouwen wrote about his relationship with Arnett in a book entitled Adam: God's Beloved.

 Sexuality

 Nouwen struggled with his sexuality, which may have contributed to his feelings of self-doubt.
-Although this struggle was known by those close to him, Nouwen never publicly identified as homosexual despite acknowledging the matter in discussions with friends and alluding to a personal struggle in his private journals.
+Although this struggle was known by those close to him, Nouwen never publicly identified himself as homosexual despite acknowledging the matter in discussions with friends and alluding to a personal struggle in his private journals.
 In his book The Return of the Prodigal Son, Nouwen describes a friendship that had him under a spell, did him no good and when it finally collapsed left him in a depressive mood and in search of self-esteem and acceptance by others.
 Biographer Michael Ford referenced these instances in the biography Wounded Prophet, which was published after Nouwen's death.
-Ford suggests that Nouwen only became fully comfortable with his sexual orientation in the last few years of his life, and that Nouwen's depression was caused, in part, by the conflict between his priestly vows of chastity and the sense of loneliness and longing for intimacy that he experienced.
+Ford suggests that Nouwen only became fully comfortable with his sexual orientation in the last few years of his life, and that Nouwen's depression was caused, in part, by the conflict between his priestly vows of celibacy and the sense of loneliness and longing for intimacy that he experienced.
 "This took an enormous emotional, spiritual and physical toll on his life and may have contributed to his early death."
 While his struggle to reconcile his priestly vows of chastity with his human desire for physical and emotional intimacy appears in his writings, there is no evidence that Nouwen ever broke his vow of celibacy.